-Unlike regular termination of employment, termination for reasons of urgency does not require a notice of termination or minimum notice period.
-Employees terminated for urgent reasons will not be entitled to severance pay and service appreciation pay.
+Indonesian employment law recognises termination of employment for a serious violation (gross misconduct).
+Unlike regular employment termination, termination for gross misconduct does not require a notice of termination or a minimum notice period.
+Employees terminated for gross misconduct will not be entitled to severance pay or service appreciation pay.
+Instead, they will be entitled to compensation of entitlements and separation pay in the amount regulated under the employment agreement, employee handbook or collective labour agreement.